serviceprototypinglab/termite/README.md

 The invoking part of the library was implemented using java aspectj library, that allows to intercept the appropriate method call over the runtime phase and call already created Lambda function instead of the local method.
-Furthermore every function invocation starts in the new thread, it provide full usage of such FaaS strong feature as auto-scaling.
+Furthermore every function invocation starts in the new thread, it provides the use of the such strength of FaaS as auto-scaling.